aadilmoghal/SF1/README.md

 My approach is to create a food basket that allows users to insert the name of their favourite food to their basket and find out how much the total of the entire basket will be.
 The application will allow users to add delete and edit their basket if they decide to change a few items.

 # ERD
-Below is a Entity Relationship Diagram (ERD) showing the structure of the database.
+Below is an Entity Relationship Diagram (ERD) showing the structure of the database.
 The reason why it is in green is because it has been implemented into my project

 ![](https://i.imgur.com/31p6ppE.png)